openstack/charm-guide/doc/source/index.rst

    ---

-   Release notes
-   ^^^^^^^^^^^^^
+   Reference
+   ^^^^^^^^^

-   View the release notes for all versions of OpenStack Charms, including the one currently in development.
+   View the reference material for the OpenStack Charms project.

    .. toctree::
       :maxdepth: 1

-      release-notes/index
+      reference/index

 Project and community
 ---------------------

 Follow the OpenStack Charms project.
-This is where you will find information such as the definitive list of OpenStack charms, support notes, and how the charm delivery system works.
+This is where you will find a wealth of information about the project such as the definitive list of OpenStack charms, release notes, support notes, how to help out, and much more.

 .. toctree::
    :maxdepth: 1

    Project <project/index>
    Community <community/index>
+   Release notes <release-notes/index>

 This project abides by the `OpenInfra Foundation community code of conduct`_.